budryerson/TFMini-Plus/README.md

 Upon initial application of power, the device will start up and remain in UART mode for about ten seconds.
 Limited necessary serial communication, for example a firmware update, can occur at this time.

+### Using the I/O modes of the device
-The I/O modes are not supported in this library.
-Please do not attempt to use any I/O commands that mayu be defined in this library's header file.
+The so-called I/O modes are not supported in this library.
+Please do not attempt to use any I/O commands that you may find to be defined in this library's header file.